Mirror Transitions and the Batyrev-Borisov construction: Another example

+Thus, although the dual map $h^*$ still induces a birational morphism between families, there are definite differences between the $P(2,4)$ case and the $\mathbb{P}^{(1,1,2,2,2)}$ case.
+However, I expect that after deleting some parts of the ambient toric varieties on the mirror side, a similar approach could be used to construct a map between the resolved and compactified families $\mathcal{X}^*_{(2,4)}$ and $\mathcal{X}^*_C$.

-{\it Acknowledgements.} I would like to thank the authors of the computer algebra program macaulay2 and its Polyhedra package.
-I would also like to thank Mark Gross for introducing me to the problem of mirror symmetry for complete intersections in Grassmannians.
+{\it Acknowledgements.} I would like to thank the authors of the computer algebra program Macaulay2 \cite{M2} and its Polyhedra package \cite{birkner}.
+I would also like to thank Nathan Ilten for helpful comments, and Mark Gross for introducing me to the problem of mirror symmetry for complete intersections in Grassmannians.